Phillip Jeffries

 FBI Special Agent Phillip Jeffries is a fictional character in the Twin Peaks franchise.
 He was created by series creator David Lynch and portrayed by David Bowie and voiced and dubbed by Nathan Frizzell in Twin Peaks: The Return.
 He first appeared in the prequel film Twin Peaks: Fire Walk with Me, Twin Peaks: The Missing Pieces, which extended his role from the film, and returns in the 2017 revival series.

 Jeffries was an agent of the Federal Bureau of Investigation who disappeared while on assignment in Buenos Aires, Argentina in 1987.

-His role was expanded in the 2017 revival series, but with the death of Bowie, Jeffries is instead depicted as a white glowing orb right by a giant steaming kettle in a motel room above a convenience store.
+His role was expanded in the 2017 revival series, but with the death of Bowie, Jeffries is instead depicted as a white glowing orb emitted by a large kettle-shaped machine, in a motel room above a convenience store.
 Before his death, Bowie gave Lynch permission to reuse footage of his character from the movie on the condition that he be dubbed by a Louisianan actor.

 Appearances

 Twin Peaks: Fire Walk with Me and Twin Peaks: The Missing Pieces

 Phillip Jeffries is shown checking into a hotel in Buenos Aires.
 Jeffries is then seen vanishing when entering an elevator.
 He emerges from a different elevator several years later at the Philadelphia FBI office.
 He was believed to have disappeared two years ago while on assignment in Argentina.
 He hurries to the office of his former superior, Regional Bureau Chief Gordon Cole and starts raving in a loud and disturbed manner rambling about Judy while also insisting that she not be discussed, and referring at one stage to Special Agent Dale Cooper and yelling “Who do you think this/that is, there?"
 Jeffries went on to narrate in an abstract fashion where he had been since his disappearance, discussing a discovery in Seattle of a meeting he witnessed above a convenience store and an important ring.
 Cole had Albert try to figure out how Jeffries got into the building, while Cooper, noticing the lights flickering, ran back out into the hallway.
-As Jeffries continued his rant, Cole tried to call for back-up.
+As Jeffries continued his rant, Cole tried to call for backup.
 He then vanishes after realizing it's February 1989.
 Jeffries reemerged in Buenos Aires, scaring a maid and the same bellhop from 1987, who had seen him vanish and now reappear.
 Very soon after this, Jeffries disappeared, this time seemingly permanently.